zoppellarielena/PhysicsOfData_Projects/1.PROJECT for NATURAL LANGUAGE PROCESSING/Readme.md

-# BiLSTM vs BERT in feature extration for Neural Dependency Parsing
+# BiLSTM vs BERT in feature extraction for Neural Dependency Parsing
 This project explores two different architectures for enhancing an ArcEager parser through contextual feature extraction and utilizing a feedforward network for action prediction.
 The two architectures implemented are as follows: